JhoAraSan/JhoAraSan/Manual_Config.md

 - Create virtual environments using `conda` or use `venv` for a lighter setup

   ➕ Add Anaconda PowerShell Prompt to Windows Terminal (Manual Method)
   1. Search for Anaconda PowerShell Prompt in the Windows Start Menu.
   2. Right-click > Open file location.
   3. In the File Explorer window, right-click on the shortcut > Properties.
-    4. Go to the Shortcut tab:
+  4. Go to he Shortcut tab:
     - Copy the content from Target (this is your launch command).
     - Click Change Icon and copy the path of the icon shown there.
   5. Now open Windows Terminal > Settings.
   6. Add a New Profile:
     - Name: Anaconda PowerShell
     - Command line: Paste the value copied from the Target field.
     - Icon: Paste the path from the Change Icon window.
   7. Save the changes and you're done!

   > Repeat the same steps for the Anaconda Prompt (CMD version) if desired.

 ### 5. WSL and Linux Distribution Setup

 **Prerequisites**

   1. Enable WSL from "Turn Windows features on or off":
     - Check the box: Windows Subsystem for Linux
     - Check the box: Virtual Machine Platform
   2. Restart your PC.
   3. Open Task Manager > Performance and check that Virtualization is enabled in your system.

   Install WSL with Your prefer distribution

   ```powershell
   wsl --list --online
   wsl --install -d kali-linux